A foggy, isolated area

 Copyright by US Ghost Adventures

-A couple park on the dark road, naught a light seen for miles in either direction.
-Maybe their car dies unexpectedly, or the boyfriend is urged to play a meanspirited trick.
+Morgan’ Corners urban legend goes something like thi.
+A couple parks on this dark road and their car dies unexpectedly.
 Either way, they’re there, in the dead silence of the night, when a noise alerts our unlucky lovers.
 The boyfriend inspects, acting on his machismo and against his girlfriend’s wishes.

-The girlfriend calls out a tense moment of silence later, only to be met by the sound of scraping, dripping, or tapping on the car’s roof.
-The story ends with a gut punch, revealing the noise was the boyfriend all along, his body limply hung over the car from a nearby tree branch.
+The girlfriend calls out a tense moment of silence later, only to be met by the sound of scraping or tapping on the car’s roof.
+The story ends with a gut punch.
+The noise was the boyfriend all along!
+His lifeless body now hangs over the car from a nearby tree branch.

-While the urban legend is fun to tell around campfires, Morgan’s Corner doesn’t need manufactured frights to cause your hair to stand on end.
-It may be a small stretch of road, but its history is primed for one or several thousand apparitions.
+While the urban legend is fun to tell around campfires, Morgan’s Corner doesn’t need manufactured frights.
+It may be a small stretch of road, but its history is primed to reveal one of several apparitions.

 Today, the island of Oahu is a place of peace, where travelers immerse themselves in the friendly Hawaiian traditions that date back millennia.
-That wasn’t always the case, and on more than one occasion, war came to the vibrant green landscapes of “The Gathering Place.”
+However, that wasn’t always the case, and on more than one occasion, war came to the vibrant green landscapes of “The Gathering Place.”

 Oahu warriors